lindsey-lansford/react-portfolio/README.md

 ## Description

 This application is a single-page, component based React portfolio.
 I used the npm package ```create-react-app``` to build the boiler plate template.
-For styling I used a bit of custom css, but mostly Bootstrap, and the app is mostly written in JavaScript.
+For styling I used a bit of custom css & MaterialUI, and the app is written primarily in JavaScript.

 ## Table of Contents